informationgrid/ingrid-editor/README.md

 > 127.0.0.1 keycloak

 In your docker-compose file you would then use for your app the environment variable "KEYCLOAK_URL=http://keycloak:8080/auth" to access keycloak in the container.
 Moreover make sure the port mapping is the same "8080:8080" otherwise keycloak won't be able to map correctly.

+## Add a new keycloak user

+When adding a new keycloak user, make sure to assign the correct roles: admin, superadmin Do not forget to assign the client-roles as well: realm-management -> manage-users